As Long as the Lemon Trees Grow

 Profanity: Infrequent use of swear words including ‘s–t”.

-Violence: The main character is a doctor/surgeon during the war.
+Violence: Warning: very violent – The main character is a doctor/surgeon during the war.
 Graphic descriptions of wounded children, people shot, bombed, and killed.
 A doctor has to perform surgeries without anesthesia.
 The main character has PTSD and envisions/almost hallucinates a man who is the physical form of all the fears that haunt her.
 This is somewhat disturbing, but she eventually gets the better of her fears.
-The girl’s pregnant sister-in-law dies, but PTSD causes the girl to believe that she still exists (she finds out the truth later in the book).
-In one disturbing scene, soldiers invade the hospital and threaten to kill several people.
+In one disturbing scene, soldiers invade the hospital and threaten to kill and/or rape several people.